-Financial pressures will mean the need to continue to make significant changes to how services are delivered.
-It is vital that in the midst of this change the link between health and safety and IRMP remains strong and that the flow of safety critical information, both inside and outside of the Authority, is well managed.
 The importance of good health and wellbeing, as opposed to just safety can sometimes be overlooked, but plays a significant role in service delivery.
 The emphasis on improving mental health and wellbeing by improving our procedures and training, whilst developing a more robust framework of welfare support, continues to be a priority.
 This was a priority before COVID 19 and is evermore so now, given the impact this pandemic has had on our workforce.

 As incident numbers have reduced so has experiential learning.
 The training priority continues to be to ensure that realistic training and shared learning continues to be developed to bridge this gap.
-The fire behaviour and breathing apparatus facilities at the Training Centre have been significantly improved, which has and will continue to provide excellent realistic breathing apparatus training for existing firefighters and trainees.

 The Authority has a risk-based training strategy and continues to invest in a central training programme to make sure firefighter skills are kept at the highest level.
-In May 2017 the Firefighter Safety Team was formed and is believed to be the only dedicated Firefighter Safety Team in the UK.
-The team work to reduce the risk to firefighters and improve knowledge and understanding of tactical options and National Operational Guidance.
+We are planning to invest in training facilities at our Headquarters as well training our firefighters at the Fire Service College to provide realistic training opportunities.
+The Firefighter Safety Team work to reduce the risk to firefighters and improve knowledge and understanding of tactical options and National Operational Guidance.